WickedMimic/publish-test/README.md

 # git isn't aware of the file, stage it
 git add README.md

-# take a smnapshot of the staging area
+# take a snapshot of the staging area
 git commit -m "add README to initial commit"

 # provide the path for the repository you created on github